aelam/AdiumQWeibo/README.md

 What is it?
 ===

-This is an Adium plugin, you can use it view your following Tecent Mini-Blog tweets and post tweets.
+This is an Adium plugin for **Tecent Mini-Blog**, you can use it view your following tweets and post tweets.

 Function details
 ---